 Seeking Child Custody

-Seeking child custody can unfold into addressing other issues often not contemplated by the party who initially files for custody.
+Seeking child custody can include addressing other issues often not contemplated by the party who initially files for child custody.

 California Non-parent Custody